Eastern Europe Itinerary - Two weeks

 Prague Wikemedia.org

-Prague, which is perched on the bank of the River Vitava, is breathtaking everywhere you look.
-It’s impossible to resist falling in love with this medieval old town with its colorful buildings, picturesque riverside, cobblestone lanes, secret courtyards, and quirky boutiques.
-The city has a fairytale charm due to its Art Nouveau buildings, Gothic Cathedrals, hilltop Castle, and numerous church spires.
-The Vltava River, which is traversed by over thirty footbridges and bridges, is one of the most picturesque rivers in the world.
-The city is also well-known for its vibrant, cultural atmosphere.
-Despite being one of the most popular tourist destinations, Prague remains reasonably priced.
-It has one of Europe’s best public transportation systems, with an integrated tram, bus, and Metro network.
+Prague, perched on the banks of the Vitava River, is breathtaking everywhere you look.
+It’s tough not to fall in love with the charming medieval town with its colorful buildings, scenic riverbank, cobblestone lanes, secret courtyards, and quirky boutiques.
+The city exudes storybook enchantment with its Art Nouveau structures, Gothic Cathedrals, hilltop Castle, and countless church spires.
+The Vltava River, which is traversed by over thirty footbridges and bridges, is one of the most scenic rivers in the world.
+The city is also famous for its lively, cultural atmosphere.
+Despite being one of the most famous tourist attractions, Prague remains affordable.
+It features one of Europe’s best public transport networks, consisting of an integrated tram, bus, and Metro network.

 What to do in Prague, Czech Republic :